sheikhaafaq/sheikhaafaq/README.md

 ### Hi there 👋

-- 💬 My name is Sheikh Aafaq Rashid an undergraduate student in the stream of CSE from MIET.
+- 💬 My name is Sheikh Aafaq Rashid a graduate in the stream of CSE from MIET.
 - ⚡ I'm a tech-enthusiast
 - 🌱 I’m currently learning Devops and Machine Learning.
 - 🛹 Skilled in: